Peppershrike

 These are heavyset birds with a hooked shrike-like bill.
 Although sluggish and very vocal, the peppershrikes are still difficult to spot as they feed on insects and spiders in the canopy aloft.
 Their cup-shaped nests can likewise be found high in the trees.

+Taxonomy

+The genus Cyclarhis was introduced in 1789 by the English naturalist William Swainson to accommodate a single species, the rufous-browed peppershrike, which is therefore the type species.
+The genus name is from the Ancient Greek kuklos meaning "circle" and rhis, rhinos meaning "nostrils".
+The genus contains two species.